You are here

 15. I recently received a student teacher form verifying renewal credit.
 Do I send that form to CDE and do you keep it on file for me?

-No, please maintain your renewal credit information and submit it in your complete renewal application at the appropriate time.
+No, you need to maintain your renewal credit information and submit it in your complete renewal application at the appropriate time.

 16. I'm retired and want to get licensed again.
 What do I need to do?

-You may renew your professional license with six (6) semester hours of college/university credit or 90 clock hours of professional development (i.e. in-service activities, workshops, etc.).
-You can apply for a five (5)-year substitute authorization if you want to substitute teach.
-For more information on substitute authorizations please see the substitute authorization section.
+You may renew your professional license with six (6) semester hours of college/university credit or 90 clock hours of professional development (i.e., workshops, online trainings, etc.).
+Or, you may apply for a five (5)-year substitute authorization if you wish to substitute teach.
+More information on substitute authorizations can be found here.